Xjph/EliteObservatory/README.md

 An `<Operation>` element requires an `Operator` attribute, and `<FirstValue>` and `<SecondValue>` elements.
 The operator is applied to the first and second values, in that order in cases where it matters, such as division.
 Allowed `Operator`s are "Add", "Subtract", "Multiply", and "Divide".

 The `<FirstValue>` and `<SecondValue>` elements must have a `Type` attribute.
 This can be one of "Number", "EventData", or "Operation".
-Number values are simply that, numbers places inside the element.
-Operations allow you to next another `<Operation>` element inside the previous operation.
+Number values are simply that, numbers placed inside the element.
+Operations allow you to nest another `<Operation>` element inside the previous operation.
 EventData is a text descriptor matching a key from the Elite Dangerous journal.
 Not all keys work yet, a list is provided below.

 The `<Description>` element is simple text which appears in the Description column of the main window when your criteria is found.